unstableconfiguration/lite/README.md

 # Lite
-Lite is a utility for building single page applications.
-It creates views that load and pair .html templates and .json data sources.
-I have written it mostly as an education project, but have used it to build my personal site.
-It is lightweight both in terms of being only a couple kilobytes in size, and in terms of having very minimalist features.
+Lite is a utility suite for building single page applications.
+From a MVC standpoint, it can create a controller that loads a text/html template and binds it to a HTML element, while exposing event lifecycle hooks that allow for loading and binding data.
+It also contains a router utility that allows for control over changes to the window hash.

 ## Example Usage

 ```
-    let view = lite.extend({
+    let controller = lite.extend({
         // Content can be provided as a html string
         content : '<div id="exampleDiv"></div>'
         // Content can be loaded by url